-ADVERTISING CAMPAIGNS
+ADV 4399 (3).
+ADVERTISING CAMPAIGNS.
 Integrating the major advertising principles, students develop and present an advertising campaign, including research, creative strategy, media plan and presentation of the campaign to a client.
 Prerequisites: ADV 2374, 3362, 3376, 3385, 3393.
 (MKTG 3340 may replace ADV 3362.
 No other exceptions will be granted.)
 Additional prerequisites for Creative Program students: ADV 3390 and 3395.
-Restricted to Advertising majors.
+Restricted to advertising majors.

-ADV 5110 (1), 5210 (2), 5310 (3)
+ADV 5110 (1), 5210 (2), 5310 (3).
+DIRECTED STUDY.
 This is an independent study under the direction and supervision of a full-time faculty member.
 A directed study is a close collaboration between the professor and an advanced student who conducts a rigorous project that goes beyond the experience available in course offerings.
 The student must secure written permission from the instructor and return a completed Directed Studies Approval Form to the Temerlin Advertising Institute office before the start of the term.
-Instructor and Departmental consent required.
-Prerequisite: Junior Standing.
-Restricted to Advertising Majors.
+Instructor and departmental consent required.
+Prerequisite: Junior standing.
+Restricted to advertising majors.

-ADVERTISING PROFESSIONAL DEVELOPMENT

-This course is designed to guide graduating seniors from the classroom to the work force and will encompass all aspects of the job search.
-It will include resume and cover letter development, interview practice, networking through a sphere of influence and sourcing positions in the field of advertising.
-Prerequisite: Junior Standing.
-Restricted to Advertising Majors.
+ADV 5113 (1).
+ADVERTISING PROFESSIONAL DEVELOPMENT.
+Guides graduating seniors from the classroom to the work force and encompasses all aspects of the job search.
+Includes resume and cover letter development, interview practice, networking through a sphere of influence and sourcing positions in the field of advertising.
+Prerequisite: Junior standing.
+Restricted to advertising majors.

-ADV 5301 (3), 5302 (3), 5303 (3), 5304 (3)
+ADV 5301 (3), 5302 (3), 5303 (3), 5304 (3).
+TOPICS IN ADVERTISING.

-TOPICS IN ADVERTISING

 Focuses on special topics in advertising such as timely, evolving, ethical and/or international issues immediately relevant to the advertising industry.
 Prerequisite: ADV 2374.
-Restricted to Advertising majors.
+Restricted to advertising majors.